Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Conclusion

 \section{Conclusion}

-In this work, we propose PACS, a novel RLVR algorithm that achieves implicit actor-critic coupling via supervised learning.
-By treating outcome rewards as supervised targets and parameterizing the score function with policy log probabilities, PACS addresses the sparse reward and training instability challenges in existing RL-based RLVR methods.
-Extensive experiments on four mathematical benchmark datasets demonstrate that PACS significantly outperforms strong baselines including PPO and GRPO, achieving superior task performance while maintaining healthier policy entropy for sustained exploration.
-These findings suggest that supervised learning-based implicit actor-critic coupling represents a promising paradigm for advancing RLVR.
+In this work, we propose \ours, a novel RLVR algorithm that achieves implicit actor-critic coupling via a supervised learning framework.
+By treating outcome rewards as supervised targets and parameterizing the score function with policy log probabilities, \ours mitigates the sparse reward and training instability challenges which are inherent to existing RL-based methods.
+Extensive experiments on various benchmarks demonstrate that \ours significantly outperforms strong baselines including PPO and GRPO, achieving superior task performance while maintaining healthier policy entropy for sustained exploration.
+These results highlight \ours as a promising approach for advancing RLVR.